PipeWire/wireplumber/src/scripts/linking/README.rst

    * - linking/find-media-role-target
      - find-media-role-target.lua
      - Select the target based on the stream's media.role and the target's device.intended-roles

+   * - linking/find-media-role-sink-target
+     - find-media-role-sink-target.lua
+     - Pick up the preferred target node for the output stream of a role-based loopback

    * - linking/find-default-target
      - find-default-target.lua